drMurtadha/MECS/List of AA.md

-Sure, here are 10 alternative assignments (AA) that utilize CloudSIM for the course of Advanced Computer Network and Cloud Computing:
+10 alternative assignments (AA) that utilize CloudSIM for the course of Advanced Computer Network and Cloud Computing:

 1. **Cloud Resource Allocation**: Implement a resource allocation strategy in CloudSIM and compare its performance with existing strategies.
 The strategy can be based on parameters like cost, availability, or load balancing.